ilpropheta/ilpropheta.github.io/index.md

 That's why in **2016** I created **Coding Gym** (originally *Coding Dojo*, later changed in order not to confuse with "Coder Dojos" for children), an activity tailored to help people improve coding skills and discover new kind of programming problems and patterns.

 Basically, attendees **work in pair** to solve three programming challenges I propose at the gym session.
 After each problem (~30 minutes) I moderate a 10-minute **retrospective** asking people to show their solutions and discussing.
 At the end of the event I summarize the lessons learned.
-Some questions and ideas for the retrospective [here](http://github.com/ilpropheta/noslidesconf17).

 Coding Gyms are **independent from the programming language** **and** **from the paradigm**.
 Challenges are hosted on [HackerRank](http://hackerrank.com), such that people can write and test code directly into a web browser.